You are viewing a story from harrypotterfanfiction.com

 Chapter 5: Partners

 The return to Hogwarts was every bit as tough as I thought it would be.
-Yet is was a bittersweet moment.
+It was a bittersweet moment.
 On one hand I was glad to be back in the place that I considered to be home.
-After the previous year it was good to be back to normality, surrounded by friends in a place that I felt safe.
-And yet the place where I had once felt so safe was now tainted.
+After the previous year it was good to be back to normality, surrounded by friends in a place that I felt strangely safe.
+And yet it was tainted.
 Around every corner there was the memory of another friend that had died.
 Another place or person that haunted my nightmares.
 The previous day has been tough and I was sure it was only the first of many more tough days that would follow; Fred's birthday, Christmas, the one year anniversary of the final battle to name but a few.
 Yet the worst bit was over.
 I was actually quite glad to be back.
 It would give me the chance to make new memories and hopefully put some of the ghosts of the last year to rest.
 We had been given a second chance and I was only too aware of the many people who weren't as lucky.
-This was an opportunity to move on and get things back to normal and the way that they should be.
+This was an opportunity to move on and get things back to normal.
+Back to the way that they should be.

 The journey down to breakfast on the first morning back was very similar to the journey on the Hogwarts Express the day before, only ten times worse.
-Whereas before we were running late and had only caught brief glimpses of the staring faces and peering eyes, today it was painfully obvious.
-Nearly everyone that we walked by stopped and stared, people whispered behind their hands and some people just openly whispered and shouted things at us as we walked together to the great hall.
-I felt my face immediately flush scarlet as I could feel all the eyes boring into my back as we went down the stairs.
+This time I didn’t have a door to slam in people’s faces when they were blatantly staring.
+Nearly everyone that we walked by stopped and gawked, people whispered behind their hands and others, the less subtle, just openly talked about us and shouted things at us as we walked together to the great hall.
+I felt my face immediately flush scarlet as I felt all the eyes boring into my back following our every movement.
 I dropped my eyes again, trying desperately to avoid all the faces peering in my direction.
 I had never been one for attention, always being happier in the background of things.
 You have no idea how much begging it took for Viktor Krum to persuade me to go to the Yule Ball with him once I had realise it meant dancing in front of everyone.
 It was only his very sweet begging and the fact that I knew people would be looking at him more than me, made me say yes.
 Having stares directed at me was something like my personal worst nightmare.

-Unlike me, Ginny did her best to ignore it and kept her head held high, even trying to hold a conversation as we went.
+Unlike me, Ginny wasn’t fazed at all and kept her head held high, even trying to hold a normal conversation as we went, despite my one word answers.
 I guess she sensed my discomfort, as she linked arms with me, dragging me alongside her as I desperately tried to ignore the peering faces and concentrate on what she was saying, which was remarkably easier said than done.

 Breakfast was an even worse experience if that was possible.
 In fact I think that it may have been the most embarrassing moment of my entire life.
 Just as the new prefects were handing out our new timetables handed out for the following year, a blinding flash filled my entire eyes, causing me to go blind for a few seconds, with flashing stars filling my vision.
 After a few moments of rapid blinking, I finally regained my sight enough to see a small, brown haired boy standing in front of Harry, Ron, Ginny and me, holding a rather large camera.